AlphaMC0/Game-Description/README.md

 # About This Game
 Lone Martian is now available!
 Repair your ship to escape Mars.

-Lone Martian is UGDT's new Sci-fi Adventure.
+Lone Martian is Surge's new Sci-fi Adventure.

 - Build Weapons and Kill the Monsters - Build weapons to kill monsters that threaten your safety and your base's safety and collect their energy to turn into food.